 Of all the growing suburbs of Raleigh, NC, Apex is the one to look out for!
 Apex, NC has a rich history as a railroad town, and it is still celebrated today.
 Apex’s quaint and walkable downtown was designated a historic district, and this sort of commitment to its past and historical buildings have earned Apex the reputation for being one of the most intact railroad towns in the state.
 Because of its close proximity to Raleigh, Durham, Cary, and Research Triangle Park, Apex is a rapidly growing area that people want to settle down in.
 If you want to live in a small community with a rich heritage, Apex is the place for you!
-Explore the many Apex neighborhoods that you could call home.
+Explore the many Apex neighborhoods like Abbington that you could call home.

 Do you want to sell your Apex, NC home?
 Let us help!
 The Rachel Kendall Team is standing by to answer any questions you have on Apex, North Carolina real estate and to give you resources on our marketing strategies and featured listings.

 Selling a home in Apex, NC?
 We can help!
 Learn more about Apex, NC real estate with The Rachel Kendall Team, including the tools and resources we offer our sellers, our marketing strategies, and our featured listings.